Codeception/codeception.github.com/_posts/2013-05-13-phantom-js-headless-testing.markdown

 date: 2013-05-13 01:03:50
 ---

-*This is a guest blogpost was brought to you by [Jon Phipps](http://jonstuff.blogspot.ca/).
+*This is a guest blogpost by [Jon Phipps](http://jonstuff.blogspot.ca/).
 Jon explains how to use PhantomJS -- the most anticipated testing backend in Codeception.*

 If you're running acceptance tests in [Codeception](http://codeception.com/) that require interaction with JavaScript, or have scripts that manipulate the DOM, the speedy [Php Browser](http://codeception.com/docs/modules/PhpBrowser) driver won't help you since it doesn't support JavaScript.
 The best options for running tests using JavaScript are the [Selenium2](http://codeception.com/docs/modules/Selenium2) and [ZombieJS](http://codeception.com/docs/modules/ZombieJS) drivers.